TheDreamer/TheDreamer.github.io/_posts/2014-03-13-pefs-aesni.md

     cryptosoft0: <software crypto> on motherboard

-Later I wondered if my work machien had an i7 with AESNI, So, I tried loading that module.
+Later I wondered if my work machine had an i7 with AESNI, So, I tried loading that module.

 This message appeared in dmesg: